hoaian-phan/teach-tod-talk/README.md

 - Add database for user account and data storage
 - Give users the option to create word lists and add pictures to create their own lesson plan

+## Credits:
+- Many thanks to Unsplash and their contributors for the incredible photos.